 In order to explain the missing 99%, the constituent particles are thought to be 'vibrating' (and otherwise interacting) at near light-speed - which, because of relativistic effects, increases their apparent mass (plus the interaction-energy of the strong nuclear forces that hold the proton together).

-The calculations are so complex that supercomputers are needed.
+In order to simplify the calculations, researchers instead work on the basis that the quarks are in pairs - called 'diquarks'.
+This is a known oversimplification.
+Even so, the calculations are so complex that supercomputers are needed.
 And the accuracy of the calculations still has a 4% error margin.